 Try It Out

-Bib pants, shown above, are the most popular form of rain pants.
-These styles feature more coverage above the waist, protecting the chest from liquids also.
-Suspenders are used to securely fasten the back to the front.
+Bib pants, shown above, are the most popular rain pants.
+These styles feature more coverage above the waist, protecting the chest from liquids.
+Suspenders are used to fasten the back to the front securely.

-Elastic waist pants keep your legs protected and do not rely on suspenders for support.
+Elastic waist pants protect your legs, and do not rely on suspenders for support.
 They also complement any safety vests worn by increasing the reflective material on one's body.

 Like the top-selling 040 shown above, ponchos are sleeveless garments with a slit or hole in the middle so that they can be slipped over the head.
-They often come in disposable forms, but those aren't recommended for extended or repeated wear.
+They often come in disposable forms, which are recommended for only a short time.

 MCR Safety's ponchos come in light-, medium-, and heavy-duty options.

-Ponchos provide significant body coverage since they're essentially a sizeable layered garment with a lot of surface area.
-However, they're somewhat less effective and more challenging to use in windy conditions.
+Ponchos provide significant body coverage since they're a sizeable layered garment with much surface area.
+However, they're less effective and more challenging to use in windy conditions.
 Without arm fittings, ponchos can more easily be hurled around by the wind, exposing the body.
-Still, ponchos can make for compelling, waterproof armor that provides lots of coverage for the body in calmer conditions.
+Still, capes can make for compelling, waterproof armor that provides much coverage for the body in calmer conditions.

 Ponchos are also quick and easy to put on and remove.
-Also, they're an excellent option for when you have to travel in and out during a rainstorm.
+Also, they're an excellent option for traveling in and out during a rainstorm.
 Putting on a rain suit each time, by comparison, would take much too long!

 FR Flame Resistant